exasol/elasticsearch-virtual-schema/README.md

 ## Features

-* Access data from an ElasticSearch database just like regular Exasol tables.
+* Access ElasticSearch database using Virtual Schema.

 ## Table of Contents